joseph-long/essayer/_drafts/defaults.md

     their newsletter every time Facebook and Google inevitably switched places again in the referral rankings that latest month.

+[^climate-misnomer]: Given the far-ranging implications of the climate crisis,
+    I have begun to sense that the term is adequate only for describing the tip of the iceberg of interlocked issues that we face today on a global
+    scale: environmental pollution and destruction, species extinction, resource depletion, emergent pandemics, inter- and intra-national immigration pressures, infrastructure collapse, ... the list goes on.

 [^covid-19]: This was, of course, back before we entered this apocalyptic movie
     timeline and busy people actually went places, instead of being stuck indoors for the indefinite future due to a deadly global pandemic.

 [^feed]: Just the word _feed_ itself—like the word _default_—gives me the
     heebie-jeebies.
 (Whoever said wordnesia was simply a curio?)
-It's a word that puts me in mind of plugging ourselves into a socket on the wall, as if we were machines running on centrally-supplied electricity; of hooking ourselves up to an IV drip, as if institutionalised in perpetuity; of animal feed; of a pig, in a cage, on antibiotics.{% cite fitter-happier %}
+It's a word that puts me in mind of plugging ourselves into a socket on the wall, as if we were machines sustained by centrally-supplied electricity; of hooking ourselves up to an IV drip, as if institutionalised in perpetuity;
+    of animal feed; of prolefeed; of a pig, in a cage, on antibiotics.

+[^fitter-happier]: {% cite fitter-happier %}

 [^fb-vid]: #tbt the infamous pivot-to-video bubble, [which cost the jobs of
     innumerable journalists and eventually got Facebook